Why set a yearly revenue goal?

 At the core of Harpoon is the belief that setting goals for your business is the best way to guide you into making smart decisions that lead to growth and success.

-As a freelancer or consultant setting business goals starts with setting your personal goals.
+As a business owner, setting business goals starts with setting your personal goals.
 Ideally the business you’re running will make you enough money to support your lifestyle.
 But how much money will that take?

 First let’s figure out how much money you need to live your current lifestyle.
 And then we’ll talk a bit about your future lifestyle.

 Let’s take some inventory of your current lifestyle.
 Whether you’re new to running your own business, or have been at it for years, you probably have at least a general idea of how much money you need to make each month to support your current lifestyle.